-- Those with irregular or flexible earnings, who are in a position to make large contributions
+- Individuals with irregular or flexible earnings, who are in a position to make large contributions.

 What is Carry Forward?

-Carry forward is the recovery of unused annual allowances from the previous three tax years, provided the individual has been a member of a pension scheme at some point in the year to be carried forward from.
-In the table below, an individual has made contributions in the previous 3 tax years.
+Carry forward is the recovery of unused Annual Allowances from the previous three tax years.
+In the table below, an individual has made the following contributions in this and the previous 3 tax years

 Use it or lose it